 - The Compromis is “a compilation of agreed upon facts” about a certain dispute which will be adjudicated by the International Court of Justice.

-- Submit a brief where you answer (as either the Applicant or Respondent) whether:
+- Submit a brief where you argue that:

 - Write your brief using Bluebook format, though this aspect will not be judged rigorously.
 Your ability to conduct international law research and write coherently will be much more important.